VaibhavNaithani1215/python-mini-projects/README.md

 # python-mini-projects
-My Python practice and mini projects from basics to advanced
+My Pythonnmini projects from basics to advanced